 In iOS 11, Apple is replacing JPEG images with a new image format called HEIC.
-Google is adopting HEIC images in Android P. Nokia supports HEIC images.
-Microsoft is doing same with Windows 10.
+Google has adopted HEIC images in Android P. Nokia supports HEIC images.
+Microsoft has done the same with Windows 10.
 Why?
 HEIC is a new image format that lets you take photographs with the same quality as JPEG format but at about 40% of the file size.
 That means you can store more images on your devices, as well as save data while upload/sharing images over the internet.

 Who Created The HEIF/HEIC Format?